panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 ## 1. useReducer()

-The `useReducer(reducer, initialState)` hook accept 2 arguments: the *reducer* function and the *initial state*.
+The `useReducer(reducer, initialState)` hook accepts 2 arguments: the *reducer* function and the *initial state*.
 The hook then returns an array of 2 items: the current state and the *dispatch* function.

 ```jsx
 import { useReducer } from 'react';